WesleyEdwards/agritime/Readme.md

 # Agritime

-There's nothing better than spending a Sunday afternoon relaxing by engaging in an intensely competitive game with those I most love.
+There's better way to spend a relaxing Sunday afternoon than by engaging in an intensely competitive game with those I most love.

-But there's a problem.
+But there's a recurring problem.

-My Dad takes really, Really, REALLY long turns sometimes.
+My dad takes <em>really</em>, <em>really</em>, <b>REALLY</b> long turns sometimes.
 Especially while playing [Agricola](<https://en.wikipedia.org/wiki/Agricola_(board_game)>).
-He is quite... strategic.
+He's'... strategic.

-Enter <b>Agritime</b>— a multi-player chess clock that keeps Dad honest.
-Agritime keeps track of the amount of time each player has taken in the entirety of the game.
-By using Agritime, we now know just how much time we each take throughout the game.
+So I built <b>Agritime</b>— a multi-player chess clock that keeps everyone (especially Dad) honest.
+Agritime tracks the amount of time each player takes over the course of the entire game.
+No more guessing.
+No more waiting forever.

-## Yet another chess clock??
+## Why not use any other chess clock?

-Yes.
 I searched, but never found a multi-player chess clock that fit our needs.

-Agritime supports the following:
+So I made one that has:

-- No ads, No account, no subscriptions
+- 🧘 No ads.
+No logins.
+No subscriptions.
-- Multiple players (up to... infinity?)
+- 👥 Supports any number of players.
-- Only 1 device needed, but seamless sharing/inviting is supported
+- 📱 Only one device required — or share/invite others in seconds.
-- Easy to reorder turn-order by drag-n-drop
+- 🔁 Reorder turn order easily with drag-and-drop.
-- Easy to stop, start, and change timer
+- ⏱ Start, stop, or edit timers with ease.

  <br />